 Fee: $75.
 Concordia Continuing Education recognizes the right of students to request the re-evaluation of their final grade.
 Such requests must meet the criteria for re-evaluation and should be made in writing to Concordia Continuing Education, within the 30 days following the end of the course.
 Students will be informed of the criteria, delays and of the procedures to be followed.

-A Certificate of Proficiency is automatically awarded upon successful completion of the highest level within the second language program.
+A Certificate of Proficiency is automatically awarded upon successful completion of the program.

 Intensive Professional Career Programs

 A Program Diploma is automatically awarded upon successful completion of the program requirements for students registered in an intensive program.

 Part-time Professional Career Programs